Maine Striped Bass Foraging Ecology Study

 Why is this Important?

 Foraging ecology studies help scientists understand the flow of energy throughout various food webs in Maine coastal ecosystems.
-Understanding the way striped bass feed (seasonally and spatially) will allow us to make important trophic connections between the predator, their prey species, and Maine ecosystem health.
-Striped bass are a highly migratory species, and we are very interested in how their foraging habits and protein/lipid accumulation shift seasonally and between different coastal regions.
-This research will help stakeholders make informed fisheries management decisions that best support the conservation of the striped bass populations and their prey in Maine.
-We know how valued striped bass are commercially, recreationally, and culturally in Maine and with your help, we can perform important research to contribute to their conservation and management efforts!
+Understanding how striped bass feed (seasonally and spatially) will allow us to make important trophic connections between the predator, their prey species, and overall ecosystem health.
+Striped bass are a highly migratory species, and we are very interested in how their foraging habits and protein/lipid accumulation shift seasonally and along the coast.
+This research will help fisheries managers make informed decisions that best support the conservation of the striped bass populations and their prey in Maine.
+We know how valued striped bass are ecologically, recreationally, and culturally in Maine.
+With your help, we can perform important research to contribute to their conservation and management efforts!
 Our research team will be partnering with the Maine recreational fishing industry and the public to gain striped bass samples in different rivers.

 How Can You Help?

-Can help by taking two trained field technicians out on a striped bass charter trip in Maine to collect stomach samples non-lethally.
+Can help by taking two trained field technicians out on a striped bass charter trip to collect stomach samples non-lethally (via stomach flushing).
 Please reach out to the project lead, Abby Remick (401-651-1034), for more information if you are willing to take us out with you!

-**If you want to deepen your involvement with participating in the study, please reach out to us via phone/email for further information/questions on this process. **
+**If you want to deepen your involvement with participating in the study, please reach out to us via phone or email for further information/questions on this process. **

 Instructions to donate a striped bass: